-Access to paved public roads: Paved public roads are part of the public road access infrastructure and must be adjacent to the property.
+Paved public roads adjacent: Paved public roads are part of the public road access infrastructure and must be adjacent to the property.

-- Present A paved public road is adjacent to the property. - Absent A paved public road is not adjacent to the property.
+- Yes A paved public road is adjacent to the property. - No A paved public road is not adjacent to the property.

-Access to sidewalk, curb or gutters: Sidewalks, curbs or gutters are part of the City's public road and sidewalk access infrastructure and must be adjacent to the property.
+Sidewalk, curb or gutters adjacent: Sidewalks, curbs or gutters are part of the City's public road and sidewalk access infrastructure and must be adjacent to the property.

-- Present Our records show that sidewalks, curbs or gutters exist as part of the public road and walkway access for the property. - Absent Our records show that sidewalks, curbs or gutters do not exist as part of the public road and walkway access for the property.
+- Yes Sidewalks, curbs or gutters exist as part of the public road and walkway access for the property. - No Sidewalks, curbs or gutters do not exist as part of the public road and walkway access for the property.